awiggs/chip-gr8/docsource/pages/docs.md

 #### Parameters

 ##### `ROM=None`
-If provided will load a ROM into the vm instance or instances.
+If provided will load a ROM into the VM instance or instances.

 ##### `frequency=600`
-The starting `frequency` of the vm instance or instances.
+The starting `frequency` of the VM instance or instances.
 Will automatically be set to the closest multiple of 60 less than or equal to the provided `frequency`.

 ##### `loadState=None`
-A path or tag to a vm save state that will be loaded into each vm instance or instances.
+A path or tag to a VM save state that will be loaded into each VM instance or instances.

 ##### `inputHistory=None`
 If provided user and AI input will be ignored and the history will be used to reproduce the same events.